Introduction to Groups

 Now we need to find inverses.
 Well, again, we only have one element.
 So what's the inverse of 0?
 We want 0 + 0-1 = 0.
 Well, 0 + 0 = 0, so 0-1 = 0.
 And 0 is in the group, so 0-1 is also in the group.
 Since we've tried all the elements, all one of them, we're done.

-Associative? a + (b + c) = (b + c) + a?
-Well, since there is only one element, a = b = c.
-So 0 + (0 + 0) = (0 + 0) + 0?
-Of course.
+Associative?
+We need to check: a + (b + c) = (a + b) + c.
+Since there's only one element, a = b = c = 0, so 0 + (0 + 0) = (0 + 0) + 0.
+True.

 Finally, is it closed?
 If we take any element a, and any element b, will a + b be in the group?
-Well, since there is only one element, 0, then a = 0 and b = 0.
+Well, since there's only one element, 0, then a = 0 and b = 0.
 Is 0 + 0 in the group?
 You bet it is.
 So it's closed.

 So {0} is a group with respect to addition.